 26. Nov 17:00 – Samichlaus Parade on Bahnhofstrasse

 First Advent Sunday 5pm on Bahnhofstrasse.
-This is a big parade with hundreds of Santas and Santa helpers marching along the Bahnhofstrasse, with lots of floats and marching bands.
-Get there a little early to get a good spot; we usually set up near Paradeplatz.
+This is a big parade with lots of Santas and Santa helpers marching along the Bahnhofstrasse, with lots of floats and marching bands.
+Get there a little early to get a front row spot; we usually set up near Paradeplatz.
+But the parade starts near Globus, so you might have to wait awhile before the parade reaches you.
 Dress super warm and bring some snacks.
-The Santas hand out Lebkuchen to the kids.
+The Santas hand out Lebkuchen to the kids, so if your kids don’t like that, be prepared to deal with some disappointment.
 Website.

-Samichlaus is the German Swiss version of Santa Claus.
+Samichlaus is the German Swiss version of Santa Claus that visits children on 6.
+Dec.
 Your kids will see a lot of Samichlaus in the first week of December.
 He usually visits the Kindergartens.
 Some community centers (Gemeindehaus) have him visit, but you must sign up beforehand and pay a small fee.
-Some Swiss hire a Samichlaus to visit their home and give personal scoldings.
+Some Swiss families hire a Samichlaus to visit their home and give personal scoldings.
 You can also visit Samichlaus in woods at various locations.

 (From my trusted friend Kim) The American Women’s Club of Zurich does a great visit with Santa for the kids.
 Each year it gets better but in 2010 the kids could color and do a craft before meeting with Santa.
 Santa was VERY patient, listened closely to EACH child and asked several questions which meant the line could get long but my 6-year-old loved it.
 The bake sale is nice and they usually have a small craft market as well.

 In 2017, this will happen on Sunday 3 December.
 See the AWCZ website for details.

 6 Dec – St. Nicholas day, Samichlaus home visit